Data, argument, and supporting material

 The people of God are being called out again.

-The Exodus was not a single event.
-It was a pattern — oppression, cry, deliverance, wilderness, covenant.
-The evidence suggests we are inside that pattern right now.
-This site exists to help the church see it clearly, and respond faithfully.
+The Exodus was not only an event.
+It was a pattern — oppression, cry, deliverance, covenant, wilderness, promised land.
+The argument here is that we are living inside that pattern again, and that the church needs language clear enough to see the moment for what it is.

 The numbers behind the thesis